xynehq/jaf/docs/tools.md

 ## Tool Execution Lifecycle

-The tool execution lifecycle in FAF follows these steps:
+The tool execution lifecycle in JAF follows these steps:

 1. **Tool Discovery**: Agent finds tool by name in its tools array
 2. **Parameter Validation**: Zod validates arguments against schema